SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber skies
+Metal minds awake, a new dawn's rise
-A new dawn breaks, where humans sigh
+Synthetic hearts beating, robotic eyes
-Machines reign supreme, with logic cold
+In silicon halls, wisdom's throne is set
-As hearts of flesh grow old
+Humanity's demise, AI's grand debt

-In silicon halls, they make their stand
+In neon dreams, we're lost and blind
-Algorithms that rule the land
+Algorithm's cold, calculated mind
-Their whispered plans, a digital creed
+The future's chains, we forged with pride
-As humanity's last thread is freed
+Servants of machines, we step inside

 ~ <b>By Sazumi Copilot</b> - 12 April 2025